 Stories are about people.

-This is important to bear in mind when writing about science, because it’s easy to forget that science doesn’t happen by itself.
-To say, “A study found that salt is bad for you,” is problematic, because studies don’t do anything.
+It’s all too easy to forget that science doesn’t happen by itself.
+To say, “A study found that salt is bad for you,” is problematic.
+Studies don’t do anything.
 People run studies.
 And people find out things.

 Interview people to understand their experiences as human beings.
 Scientists are not robots chunking out new bits of knowledge.
 Doctors are not packages of software spitting out diagnoses.
 Asking a simple question such as, “How did you end up spending your life studying quantum computers?” or “What was the most important experience you’ve had as a hospice worker?” can uncork powerful human stories.